imolander/JavaScript/PLP_JavaScript_Overview.md

 # History

 JavaScript was created by Brendan Eich and Netscape in 1995.
-At the time webpages were static, and they create JavaScript to allow for dynamic content.
+At the time webpages were static, and they created JavaScript to allow for dynamic content.

 # Usage